 Access to Affordable Housing

-Connectivity Will Create Opportunities for More Affordable Housing
+Extension of SkyTrain Will Create Opportunities for More Affordable Housing

-UBC is Metro Vancouver’s largest provider of workforce housing, with nearly 1200 units for faculty and staff, and the largest provider of student housing of all Canadian post-secondary institutions, with 13,400 beds currently and more to be built in the coming years.
+UBC is already Metro Vancouver’s largest provider of workforce housing, with nearly 1200 units for faculty and staff, and the largest provider of student housing of all Canadian post-secondary institutions, with 13,400 beds currently and more to be built in the coming years.
 But this is not enough.
 Faculty, staff and students are living throughout the region and commuting to UBC.

 UBC plans to increase on campus housing numbers over the next decade, and this growth will be amplified by Musqueam’s nearby Lelem development.
 Rapid transit will be critical for ensuring interest in these units in this geographically isolated and currently disconnected neighbourhood.